Vox Daily

 Stephanie

-Katy is truly a marvelous actor - she is the only narrator who has appeared on TWO of the American Library Association's Odyssey Award for Excellence in Audiobook Production Honor titles!
-If you'd like to hear Ms. Kellgren speak about her craft and give a taste of her Bloody Jack & Curse of the Blue Tattoo character voicings, visit my Audiobooker blog here:
+Katy is truly a marvelous actor – she is the only narrator who has appeared on TWO of the American Library Association’s Odyssey Award for Excellence in Audiobook Production Honor titles!

 Hi Mary,